untitled-team-101/sudoku/README.md

-# Sudoko
+# Sudoku
-Sudoko Game in React
+Sudoku Game in React